 Analysis: Per Optum Idaho's Level of Care Guidelines, only members 18 years and over meet criteria for Peer Support Services.
-When all members 18 and over are examined, the Q2 2017 utilization for Peer Support has increased 15.4% and 127% year-over-year.
+When members 18-20 years old and members 21 and over are examined, the Q3 2017 utilization for Peer Support increased 51% and 54% respectively.
 This positive trend correlates with Optum's changes in Peer Support utilization management and with increased community and provider training and awareness efforts.